-Flower Arrangement in a Pumpkin: Hollow out a leftover Halloween pumpkin and insert a small vase.
+Flower Arrangement in a Pumpkin: Hollow out a leftover Halloween pumpkin or gourd and insert a small vase.
 Fill the vase ¾ full with water.
 Snip clusters of chrysanthemums to add to the vase.
 For added fall appeal accent with curly willow twigs or bright orange Chinese lantern plants.

 Nature in a Bowl: The next time you go for a walk, be on the lookout for fallen pine cones, chestnuts, dry milkweed pods, rosehips and wayward acorns.
 Fill a basket with a collection of these plant gifts from nature and display on a coffee table.
 For added scent appeal, toss a few cinnamon sticks and cloves into the mix.